Mon to Fri:

 What Should You Do If The Toilet Is Overflowing?

 The first thing to fix an overflowing toilet is to shut off the water supply from the tank.
-For this, remove the tank’s top and press down the flapper to stop any more water from going into the bowl.
+For this, remove the tank’s top and press down the flapper to stop more water from entering the bowl.

 As an additional step, you can stop the water supply to the tank by turning the shut-off valve (usually located at the bottom behind the toilet).
 However, don’t apply too much pressure, as it may damage the valve permanently.